Geerodge/processwire-starter-nginx/README.md

 docker-compose up
 ```

-The docker container where ProcessWire is installed can be accessed via 127.0.0.1, visit here in your browser to start the [ProcessWire installation](https://processwire.com/docs/start/install/new/).
+The docker container where ProcessWire is installed can be accessed via 127.0.0.1, visit this I.P. in your browser to start the [ProcessWire installation](https://processwire.com/docs/start/install/new/).

 Information about the mysql connection can be found in `docker-compose.yml`.